ElenaBiagi/Finito/README.md

   -o, --out-file arg    Output index filename prefix.
   -i, --index-file arg  SBWT file.
 This has to be a binary matrix.
   -u, --in-file arg     The unitigs in FASTA or FASTQ format, possibly gzipped.
                         Multi-line FASTQ is not supported.
-If the
-                        file extension is .txt, this is interpreted as a list of query files, one per line.
-In this case, --out-file is also interpreted as a list of output files in the same manner, one line for each input file.
       --type arg        Decide which streaming search type you prefer.
                         Available types:  rarest shortest verify.
                         The latter two only provide some stats. (default: rarest) -t arg                Maximum finimizer frequency (default: 1) --lcs arg         Provide in input the LCS file if available.
                         (default: "")